Miaoyanchen/Simulation-study/README.md

 # Determine the optimal study design under a fixed budget

 ## Aim
-This project explores the impact of study design parameters on the precision of treatment effect estimates (\(\hat{\beta}\)) in cluster-randomized trials under a fixed budget constraint.
+This project explores the impact of study design parameters on the precision of treatment effect estimates $\hat{\beta}$ in cluster-randomized trials under a fixed budget constraint.
 We aim to determine the optimal study design that lowers the variance of the treatment effect estimates.

 ## Model Framework